The acclaimed electro-acoustic composer and harpist Zeena Parkins returns to Roulette to present a concert in two parts.

 Parkins returns to Roulette with her trio Green Dome: Ryan Sawyer (drums, feedback) and Ryan Ross Smith (piano/electronics/feedback) Parkins (acoustic harp/objects/feedback) with Lace_Mvt IV.
 In the piece, eight lace pieces serve as scores for this new addition to LACE, a long-term project that started in 2008.

 “Lace exposes the knot and loop as central refrains, congealing time in the mise en abyme of thread…transposing the non-transposable.” — Jenn Joy

-This performance was originally scheduled for Spring 2020, but was postponed and rescheduled due to Covid-19.
-Roulette’s Fall season will be presented virtually and available for free on a variety of streaming platforms.
+Roulette’s Winter season will be presented virtually and available for free on a variety of streaming platforms.
 Our theater is currently closed for public performances as a result of the Covid-19 pandemic and the safety measures that Roulette has put in place to keep staff, artists, and the public safe.

 The LACE PROJECT has been funded by the Doris Duke Artist award.
-SOMEWHERE ON A SLOW CURVE is being supported by the Guggenheim Foundation Fellowship in Composition.
+EKSTASIS is being supported by the Guggenheim Foundation Fellowship in Composition.